 9. Carefully lift the developed print and place it on the white side of a latent lift card and avoid bubbles.

-10. Fill the face card (where prints going to sets) with appropriate case information including:
+10. Fill the face card (where prints go to sets) with appropriate case information including:

 - Case/report number